 Lifeventure Ellipse Cookware is made in the UK and the range includes a mug, plate, bowl, and cutlery set, in four colours and is BPA free.
 Lifeventure say “We’re proud to make this vibrant range of original cookware in the UK.
 The cutlery clicks neatly together and the mugs, bowls and plates can be connected with a karabiner.
 They’ll withstand the harshest of treatment and a smooth interior makes them easy to clean.”
+That said, being plastic, these mugs do stain easily and it is perhaps best to wash them with a cloth rather than the rough side of a washing-up sponge to avoid scratching the inside.
 They also do an insulated travel mug with lid.
 Available online for example at Blacks or Millets or via the Lifeventure website- https://www.lifeventure.co.uk/product/cookware/ellipse-cookware

 Bell Tent UK “Camping with Soul” recycled plastic mugs are “made in the UK from 100% recycled plastic” – http://www.belltent.co.uk/camping_with_soul_recycled_mugs